DUNE/computing-basics-larsoft/_episodes/04-intro-art-larsoft.md

 alias dunesl7build="/cvmfs/oasis.opensciencegrid.org/mis/apptainer/current/bin/apptainer shell --shell=/bin/bash -B /cvmfs,/exp,/build,/nashome,/opt,/run/user,/etc/hostname,/etc/hosts,/etc/krb5.conf --ipc --pid /cvmfs/singularity.opensciencegrid.org/fermilab/fnal-dev-sl7:latest"

+alias dunesl7CERN="/cvmfs/oasis.opensciencegrid.org/mis/apptainer/current/bin/apptainer shell --shell=/bin/bash \
+-B /cvmfs,/afs,/opt,/run/user,/etc/hostname --ipc --pid \
+/cvmfs/singularity.opensciencegrid.org/fermilab/fnal-dev-sl7:latest"

 alias dunesetups="source /cvmfs/dune.opensciencegrid.org/products/dune/setup_dune.sh"
 ~~~
 {: .language-bash}

-Then you can use the appropriate alias to start the SL7 container on either the build node or the gpvms.
+Then you can use the appropriate alias to start the SL7 container on either the build node or the gpvms or lxplus.
 Starting a container gives you a very bare environment -- it does not source your .profile for you; you have to do that yourself.
 The examples below assume you put the aliases above in your .profile or in a script sourced by your .profile.
 I always set the prompt variable PS1 in my profile so I can tell that I've sourced it.

 ~~~
 PS1="<`hostname`> "; export PS1